GoaFan77/E4X-Interregnum-Minimod-Repo/INT SinsRe GoaF Quality Assurance Patch/Readme.txt

 If this mod is used, INT SinsRe and E4X SinsRe must also be used.

 ---Credits---
-This minimod was created and is maintained by Dolynick, the creator of the Sins:Remastered Mod, and inspired by Donos' sarcasm.
+This minimod was created and is maintained by Dolynick, the creator of the Sins:Remastered Mod, and inspired by Goa's poor taste.

 ---Compatible With---
 Enhanced 4X Mod